 Donald hears a radio philosopher advise to laugh and count ten when he gets angry.
 He tries it successfully, then settles into his hammock for a nap.
 Between a caterpillar and the hen chasing it, he's soon tangled up and counting ten again.
 He also shrugs off a bird using his lemonade as a birdbath, but when a woodpecker attacks his apple tree, burying Donald in apples, he snaps.
-Written by

 Jon Reeves <firstname.lastname@example.org>

 In the Shade of the Old Apple Tree

 Lyrics by Harry Williams See more